fabiofranchino/blog/_posts/2017-09-11-css-scroll-behavior.md

 What is amazing here (that is typically of the CSS in general) is the *simplicity* as well as the *backward compatibility* about adding this behavior.
 We don't have to reinvent the wheel with some library to incorporate a smooth scrolling behavior in our scollable panel, not anymore.
 And we don't have to worry about backward compatibility.
 If a browser doesn't support it, it will be ignored, making the page working without transition.

 So far, it's compatible with the latest version of Chrome (61.x) and Firefox (55.x).
-Here a quick sketch that works on every browsers, with or without animation based on browser compatility.
+Here a quick sketch that works on every browsers, with or without animation according to browser compatility.

 Feel free to click on the header sections, the next/prev and don't forget to try the last section as well:

 <p data-height="365" data-theme-id="light" data-slug-hash="qPWdwO" data-default-tab="result" data-user="abusedmedia" data-embed-version="2" data-pen-title="CSS Scroll Behavior" class="codepen">See the Pen <a href="https://codepen.io/abusedmedia/pen/qPWdwO/">CSS Scroll Behavior</a> by Fabio Franchino (<a href="https://codepen.io/abusedmedia">@abusedmedia</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-**Tip:** if you set the scrollable wrapper both with `overflow:hidden;` and `scroll-behavior: smooth;` you get and interesting effect.
-The user scroll is disabled (and so the scrollbar are hidden) but the behavior is still working as expected using the anchor links, even in browsers that don't support `scroll-behavior` property.
+**Tip:** if you set the scrollable wrapper both with `overflow:hidden;` and `scroll-behavior:smooth;` you'll get and interesting effect.
+The user scroll is disabled (and so the scrollbars are hidden) but the behavior is still working as expected using the anchor links, even in browsers that don't support `scroll-behavior` property.